florianlungu/Golden-Cheetah/README.md

 Power Estimates.gcharts - <br/>
 <br/>
 <b>Text files are instructions on how I did things</b><br/>
-golden cheetah 3-5 upgrade.txt - How I installed Golden Cheetah 3.5 and which python libraries I loaded to make the charts work<br/>
+golden cheetah 3-5 upgrade.txt - My notes from installing Golden Cheetah 3.5 & Python on Windows 10 and which Python libraries I loaded to make the charts work<br/>
 hrTSS.txt - Custom formula for Trimp Zonal Points which gives the same result as hrTSS from Training Peaks<br/>